 Are you a millennial?
 You are probably low in Vitamin E.

-Nearly 9 out of 10 people age 20 to 30 were low in the vital nutrient Vitamin E in a recent study.
+Nearly 9 out of 10 people age 20 to 30 were low in this vital nutrient in a recent study.

-Recently, a large study done on Americans found that most are lacking this nutrient.
+Recently, a large study done on Americans found that most are lacking this vitamin.
+After all, you can’t manufacture it yourself.
+You have to consume it.
 For four years 7,922 people were followed.
 The study found that those who relied solely on food as a source had inadequate levels of vitamin E. Does this describe you?
-Those who took Vitamin E supplements in addition to diet had adequate levels.
+Those who took supplements in addition to diet had adequate levels.
+Surprise!

-Those participants who were age 31 – 50 were low in Vitamin E at the rate of 7 out of 10.
+Those participants who were age 31 – 50 showed E deficiency at the rate of 7 out of 10.
 And older participants age 51 and older were short of the nutrient 4 out of 10 times.
 Millennials, I’m talking to you!

-Doctors noted afterward the study that Vitamin E plays an important role in protecting cell membranes from free radical damage, and that adequate levels may extend life, help maintain cognitive function, and help ensure healthy reproduction.
-All of which are key protections that Millennials especially need.
+Doctors noted after the study that Vitamin E plays an important role in protecting cell membranes from free radical damage, and that adequate levels may extend life, help maintain cognitive function, and help ensure healthy reproduction.
+All of which are key protections that millennials especially need.